vxl/vxl/contrib/brl/bseg/bstm_multi/README.md

 ## TODO

 Multi-BSTM is still incomplete.
 The following needs to be done:

 - Basic processes for creating and managing scenes
 - Code & processes for conversion of BOXM2/BSTM scenes into Multi-BSTM
 - Code & processes for rendering
 - Benchmarks comparing performance to BSTM

+- Coalescing of space trees - right now sub-trees with no root node are considered empty, even though they might have exactly one valid node.
+Need to check data values before coalescing.

+### minor things ###

+- set up STL-style iterator for space & time trees?
+A RandomAccessIterator over leaf nodes, inner nodes, and data elements.
+- set up STL-style iterator for traversing multi-BSTM scene?

 ### bugs/reminders/etc ###